xldenis/Why3-Find/README.md

 used to convert local times into reference times _wrt_ to the master machine or _vice et versa_.
 The `why3find` commands related to prover calibration are :

-    $ why3find config -m -s     # Calibrate provers on the master machine
+    $ why3find config -m     # Calibrate provers on the master machine
     $ why3find config -v     # Evaluate velocity of provers on a local machine

 It is highly recommended to update all proofs on the *master* machine with `why3find prove -f` after modifying the proof calibration.
 Usually, you calibrate